-The owner or IA must report to the appropriate Part 149 organisation any significant issues or defects found on engines under this program.
+The owner and the IA must report to RAANZ any significant issues or defects found on engines under this program.

-Part 149 organisation responsibilities
+RAANZ organisation responsibilities

 - Provide and maintain routine maintenance schedules for various specific and generic engine types. - Provide and maintain performance/wear limits or various specific and generic engine types. - Appoint and equip Authorising IAs. - Educate and advise members and IAs. - Review defect reports and issues - Monitor and assess the on-condition program.